gawaliyogesh022-star/sigma-demo/README.md

 # sigma-demo
-this is a demo for git and github classes
+this is a demo for git and github classes.